appgardenstudios/hyaline/www/content/documentation/03-explanation/03-extract-change.md

 For more details on the schema of the change data set, including the information captured when extracting changed code, documentation, and change metadata please see the [data set reference](../04-reference/03-data-set.md).

 ## Extracting Changed Code
 System source code that changed is extracted for each targeted code source in the system.
 Note that the code source must be configured to use the `git` extractor for change extraction to work, as Hyaline compares two branches to extract the diffs used when extracting the change.
+If specified branches cannot be resolved locally and don't contain a `/`, Hyaline will attempt to resolve `origin/<branch>` as a fallback before failing.

 The extraction process uses the same configuration as the extract current process does, so if you haven't read up on how [extract current](./02-extract-current.md) works it would be helpful to do so now.

 ![Extracting Changed Code](_img/extract-change-code.svg)

 In this scenario we are extracting changed source code from a git repository located on the local file system at `~/my-app`, which is also the current working directory (CWD).
 The hyaline configuration file specifies that the path of this repository is `./`, and that we should include any files matching `**/*.code` and `code.cfg` while excluding any files matching `test/**/*` and `**/*.test.code`.
 Said another way, Hyaline will extract changed files that match at least one include glob and do not match any exclude globs.
 Hyaline loops through the diffs between `main` and `my-feat` (represented by color here) and extracts the following files:

+**Note**: For a changed file to be extracted, it must first match at least one include pattern.
+If it matches an include pattern, it is then checked against all exclude patterns.
+If it matches any exclude pattern, it is excluded.
+Changed files that don't match any include patterns are excluded by default.

 * `~/my-app/code.cfg` - This is extracted because it matches the include `code.cfg`, does not match an exclude statement, and was changed.
 * `~/my-app/src/app.code` - This is extracted because it matches the include `**/*.code`, does not match an exclude statement, and was changed.